 Healthy Soil

-Soil that is rich in organic matter has high levels of humus and supports many forms of living creatures, including earthworms, microorganisms, and beneficial insects.
+Soil rich in organic matter has high levels of humus and supports many living creatures, including earthworms, microorganisms, and beneficial insects.
 In addition, healthy soil holds moisture well and quickly releases nutrients into our food.

 Horticulture